davidwrpayne/Salutem/README.md

 This project is supposed to be a security system for the raspberry pi written in scala.

+It is currrently a major Work in progress.

 ## installation
 to run this you need sbt and scala